 Throughout the year, SPES offers public activities and experiences during special seasonal events in Stanley Park and across the city.
 Learn about these annual events, how to get involved, and how to help make them happen.

-Vancouver Bird Week
+Vancouver Bird Celebration

 May – Get ready to celebrate all things avian!
-Stanley Park Ecology Society is excited to be returning as the coordinator for Greater Vancouver Bird Week.
+Stanley Park Ecology Society is excited to be returning as the coordinator for Greater Vancouver Bird Celebration.
 Held in May, this event features workshops and walks galore hosted by a variety of partners across the Lower Mainland.
 SPES collaborates with Vancouver Bird Advisory to offer a variety of programming from tours led by local experts, to expert panels, to bird-related arts and crafts.
 There is sure to be something for everyone!

 “Spending time in nature is good for everyone and birding is a great way to reconnect with the natural world.
 Vancouver is fortunate to be on the doorstep of Canada’s premier birding hotspot.
 Bird Week is our way of helping everyone become more aware of birds around Greater Vancouver.
 Take a look at the events and join in the fun.”– Rob Butler, Previous Chair of Greater Vancouver Bird Advisory Committee